ryashpal/ehr-int-tutorial/docs/source/pathogene_on_fhir.rst

 FHIR Server
 ~~~~~~~~~~~

-The following FHIR server connection details needs to be updated in the configuration file to perfrm CRUD on the FHIR resources;
+The following FHIR server connection details needs to be updated in the configuration file to perfrm CRUD operations on the FHIR resources;

 .. code-block:: json